ivan-zapreev/Distributed-Translation-Infrastructure/README.md

     * **ext/** - stores the external header only libraries used in the project
     * **inc/** - stores the C++ header files of the implementation
     * **src/** - stores the C++ source files of the implementation
+    * **script/** - stores the various scripts, some of which can only be used in certain environments
     * **nbproject/** - stores the Netbeans project data, such as makefiles
     * **data/** - stores the test-related data such as test models and query input files, as well as some experimental results
     * default.cfg - an example server configuration file